bluteaur/Cupcake/README.md

 index.php:

   This is the first page to be seen, so it should be the login page.
-   -- STEPS (TOP TO BOTTOM) OF PAGE LAYOUT:

   1. Check post to see if a user logged in/signed up